datacommonsorg/docsite/bigquery/query_places.md

 # Query Category: Places

+The queries below include specific place dcid (e.g., 'geoId/06') and place type (e.g., 'County') string constants.
+Replace those to customize the queries to your needs.

 ## Place containment

-* List all the places of type X contained in Y, e.g. counties in USA:
+### List all the places of type X contained in Y

+As an example, selecting all counties in USA:

 ```sql
 SELECT id AS PlaceId, name AS PlaceName